dodokek/Hash-Table/README.md

 ![image](https://user-images.githubusercontent.com/57039216/232112048-4300c910-d112-48df-bc87-acb17a5753be.png)

+>Dispersion: 178

-We didn't get less collisions, but graph looks a bit smoother now.
+We didn't get less collisions, but dispersion became slightly better.

 The search should be statistically quicker, if we pick a random element.

 ### Rotate-left hash